 Schilling is first and foremost a brewery of European-inspired beers, many of which will only ever be offered in the Schilling taproom.
 There you will find the Erastus, a dry, spicy, Belgian-style ale with hints of peppery spice, citrus and pear.
 Also popular is the Foy, a Belgo Pale Ale with notes of citrus and grass with a dry finish.

 Beer enthusiasts will enjoy perusing their website, which lists all their beer offerings broken down by type and country of inspiration, including Belgian-Inspired Ales, Russo- and Scandinavian-Inspired Ales, and Czech-Inspired Lagers.

 The menu is simple and locally-sourced, emphasizing the specialty pizzas cooked right in the middle of the restaurant on a wood-fired oven.
 Meat and cheese plates, a German-style bratwurst, a maple-flavored ham-and-cheese Stromboli, and more fill out the offerings.

 Beal House Inn & Tavern

 The Beal House Inn & Tavern is located at the very western end of Main Street in Littleton.
-It is a very cozy and rustic New England-style dining room open for dinner 5-9 PM on Thursdays through Mondays (closed Tuesdays and Wednesdays).
+It is a very cozy and rustic New England-style dining room open for dinner 5-9 PM on Wednesday through Saturday.
+(Closed Sunday, Monday, & Tuesday).

 The menu features gourmet American-style comfort food with ingredients sourced from local farms.
 One of our favorite dishes is the Prospect Farm Pork, with potato wedges, cabbage slaw, cornbread, and (of course) BBQ sauce, at the price of $21.
 Those in the mood for pasta made want to try the Meadowstone Farms Goat Cheese Gnocchi with romanesco broccoli, tomatoes, mushrooms and chive for $18.